VirgilSecurity/virgil-sdk-x/README.md

 // Convert it to the NSData
 NSData *toEncrypt = [message dataUsingEncoding:NSUTF8StringEncoding allowLossyConversion:NO];
 // Assuming that we have received a recepient's public key from the Virgil Keys Service.
-// So, VKPublicKey *recepientKey exists.
+// So, VSSPublicKey *recepientKey exists.

-// Create a new VCCryptor instance
+// Create a new VSSCryptor instance
-VCCryptor *cryptor = [[VCCryptor alloc] init];
+VSSCryptor *cryptor = [[VSSCryptor alloc] init];
-// Now we should add a key recepient (recepientKey is a VKPublicKey instance received from the Virgil Keys Service) [cryptor addKeyRecepient:<#recepientKey.idb.publicKeyId#> publicKey:<#recepientKey.key#>];
+// Now we should add a key recepient (recepientKey is a VSSPublicKey instance received from the Virgil Keys Service) [cryptor addKeyRecepient:<#recepientKey.idb.publicKeyId#> publicKey:<#recepientKey.key#>];
 // And now we can easily encrypt the plain data
 NSData *encryptedData = [cryptor encryptData:toEncrypt embedContentInfo:@YES];